AtiqAakash/ConBot/README.md

 ## Overview

 ConBot is a PowerShell script designed to automate the configuration of a Windows operating system for UAV development and simulation in Ardupilot environment.
-It performs the installation and configuration of essential tools such as Python, MAVProxy, QGroundControl, Cygwin, Arm GCC compiler, and sets up the ArduPilot repository.
+It performs the installation and configuration of essential tools such as Python, Mission Planner, MAVProxy, QGroundControl, Cygwin, Arm GCC compiler, and sets up the ArduPilot repository.

 ## Prerequisites